 - The remodeler arrives late, misses the appointment, shows up unkempt and appears to be unprofessional and unprepared.

-- The remodeler does not have a website or has a website that doesn’t look professional or provide useful information.
+- The remodeler does not have a website or has a website that doesn’t look professional or provides useful information.

 - Your phone messages are not returned within a reasonable period of time.

-- You feel the remodeler isn’t asking good questions about your project, taking notes, isn’t a good listener or simply isn’t “getting” what you are saying.
+- The remodeler isn’t asking good questions about your project, taking notes, isn’t a good listener or simply isn’t “getting” what you are saying.

-- The remodeler has other poor communication skills or you feel it will be difficult to communicate with each other.
+- The remodeler has other poor communication skills or you feel it is difficult to communicate with each other.

-- The remodeler has unresolved complaints filed with an organization like the Better Business Bureau or similar consumer protection organization from previous clients and these complaints are not in the process of being resolved.
+- The remodeler has unresolved complaints filed with an organization like the Better Business Bureau from previous clients and these complaints are not in the process of being resolved.
 If unresolved, the remodeler’s explanation isn’t satisfactory to you.

 - The remodeler appears to be “primarily” a carpenter but not also a seasoned business owner with the managerial and operational skills necessary to run a remodeling business, including managing projects and people, budgeting, estimating, etc.

-- When you have questions or concerns, the remodeler’s responses are vague, unclear or unsatisfactory.
+- When you have questions or raise concerns, the remodeler’s responses are vague, unclear or unsatisfactory.

-- When faced with a tough question, the remodeler seems to make up an answer on the spot instead of saying, “I don’t know the answer right this minute, but I will get right back to you.”
+- When faced with a tough question, the remodeler seems to make up an answer on the spot instead of saying, “I don’t know the answer but I will get right back to you.”